-In addition, the capabilities of individual OBF Nodes are described below.
+In addition to the common capabilities described in the sub-section above, the individual capabilities of the OBF Nodes are described below.

-9.1.1 OBF Client
+9.2.1 OBF Client

 OBF Client has the capability to initiate the bootstrapping process to create a repository of trusted Connected Devices and the corresponding Authentication Servers.